ttavarone/demo-softwareengineering/README.md

 git reset HEAD <file>
   unstages the file that was staged for commit git checkout -- <file>
-  reverts back to the file originally in the git directory before staging
+  reverts back to the file originally in the git directory before staging git hist displays a history of commits and other pertinent info on the file or files in the pwd